Khloe Kardashian Defends Sister Kim Kardashian Over Tyson Beckford Feud

 Khloe Kardashian is standing by her big sister, Kim Kardashian, after some controversy following a feud between Kim and male model Tyson Beckford.

-According to an August 2 report by Us Weekly Magazine, Tyson Beckford recently revealed that he wasn’t into Kim Kardashian’s look, and even claimed that she wasn’t real, adding that it appears the doctor “f—ked up” her hip during plastic surgery.
+According to an August 2 report by Us Weekly Magazine, Tyson Beckford recently revealed that he wasn’t into Kim Kardashian’s look, and even claimed that she wasn’t real, adding that it appears the doctor “f—ked up” her hips during plastic surgery.

 Meanwhile, Kim clapped back at Tyson, saying that everyone knows why he’s not into her look, seemingly hinting that he may be gay.
 Fans immediately jumped all over Kardashian and accused her comment of being homophobic.